-Only wants you have received your provisional licence can you apply for your theory test booking, there is around a 3 week waiting list at most theory test centres. ( all theory test centres are run by the DVSA ) The DVSA is a government organisation that conducts both the theory and practical driving tests and there other roles includes promoting safe driving on our roads.
+Only wants you have received your provisional licence can you apply for your theory test booking, there is around a 3-week waiting list at most theory test centres ( all theory test centres are run by the DVSA ).
+The DVSA is a government organisation that conducts both the theory and practical driving tests and their other roles include promoting safe driving on our roads.
 The theory test fee at the time of writing this is £23 which is made payable at the time of booking your theory test.
 Here is the link to booking your theory test.

 You can only apply for a practical driving test once the theory test is passed.

 The theory test is broken into two parts.
 You must pass both parts in order to pass the theory test.

 The first part is the theory test questions.
 You will be asked 50 questions and the pass mark is 86% which translates that you must get 43 out of 50 correct.
 The second part is the hazard perception part.
 The pass mark is 44 out of 75, which translates to a 58% pass mark.
 It normally takes around 15 hours of studying to get good at both parts.
 We have lots of the latest study material on our website.
 Here is a link to all the latest study material.

 Now you have passed your theory test you have a full 2 years to pass your driving test if you do not pass your theory test in the 2 year period you will have to resit it again.
 You should book your driving lessons in at a time that best suits you, Try and vary the lessons times as much as possible as this will give you a better chance to experience lots of different road conditions and traffic flow.
 Get yourself a good driving instructor who will understand your needs.
 Because of the waiting time of the practical driving tests at most test centres it very important to time your lessons leading up to your driving test date. ( Most UK test centres have at least a two-month wait for driving test )